 Quality not quantity

-So what exercise would Revenig recommend for someone who has a short time and is at least somewhat fit?"
-Choose a lower body activity that is knee-dominant – squat and then lung, or go up on a park bench, "says she.
+So what exercise would Revenig recommend for someone who has a short time and is at least a little fit?" she.
 "Do not forget the upper body; you can do pushups there too."
-Mainly, however, Revenig says that you should "go for quality."
-When you are in the gym, you probably look at your shape, or you have a trainer who looks at it It's harder to maintain that precision when you've out on your own, but "you get no benefit from being sloppy," she says, "instead of doing 100 squats that look awful," and therefore do not work. our muscles properly, "go to three sets of 10 to 15 bodyweight squats that look good, where you have control, they feel good.
-Instead of trying to get as many sets as possible, go for some good stuff of whatever you can handle.
-“Whether you do a HIIT workout, an outdoor workout in a gym or a run for a little extra cardio, there are many ways to get a good workout out.
+But mainly Revenig says that you should "go for quality."
+When you are in the gym, you probably look at your shape, or you have a trainer who looks at it It's harder to maintain that precision when you've out on your own, but "you get no benefit from being sloppy," she says, "instead of doing 100 squats that look awful" and therefore do not work with our muscles properly, "go to three sets of 10 to 15 bodyweight squats that look good, where you have control, they feel good.
+Instead of trying to bring in as many sets as possible, go for some good stuff of whatever you can handle.
+“Whether you do a HIIT workout, an outdoor workout in a gym or a run for a little extra cardio, there are many ways to get a great workout out.
 Remember that the good weather has just begun: We have time to fit in properly.
 Recess awaits.

 Our Editorial Policy

 Haven Life is a customer-centric life insurance agency supported and wholly owned by the Massachusetts Mutual Life Insurance Company (MassMutual).
 We believe that navigating life insurance decisions, your personal finances and your general well-being can be refreshingly easy.